 Week Four: Facing the Music

-Or Beating the "300 Pound Gorilla" called Submission Anxiety to get your work out there, get paid, and even get representation when the time is right.
+On beating the "300 Pound Gorilla" known as submission anxiety to get your work out there, get paid, and even get representation when the time is right.

 Goals Of This Class